Abdul2/engineering-and-architecture/principles/twelve-factor.md

     - don’t use sticky sessions (session data cached in the app’s process memory), instead store in a datastore with time expiration e.g. [ElastiCache](https://aws.amazon.com/elasticache/)
 7. Export services via port binding
     - apps should be accessible via a URL (be self contained) and NOT require a container (such as Websphere or Tomcat) to run
-    - apps export HTTP as a service and bind to a port by using a webserver library added to the app (e.g Jetty for Java)
+    - apps export HTTP as a service and bind to a port by using a webserver library added to the app (e.g [Netty](http://netty.io/))
 8. Concurrency - scale out the process model
     - your running app should have many small, independent processes to perform different tasks
     - each process should be able to scale, restart, or clone itself independently when needed